 - 1. Right-click the name of the user. - 2.
 Choose Campaigns from the menu.
 A list with the available campaigns shows up. - 3.
-Click the name of the desired campaign. - ◆ A warning message shows up, stating that the campaign will be sent to 1 user and asking for confirmation.
+Click the name of the desired campaign. - ♦ A warning message shows up, stating that the campaign will be sent to 1 user and asking for confirmation.
 Click Yes to proceed.

-Graphically observing the activity of users and devices
+- Triggering campaigns via their API - Graphically observing the activity of users and devices